Islam in the Democratic Republic of the Congo: Pre-colonial and colonial periods

-Islam was spread to the Congo in the 18th or 19th century by Afro-Arab traders, such as Tippo Tip or Rumaliza, from the East African coast as part of the Arab slave trade which increasingly drew coastal traders into the interior in search of slaves and ivory.
-Although the Arabs did not expressly intend to spread their religion or culture, many African peoples adopted the ideas they brought and the Swahili language was often associated with them.
-With the expansion of European colonial rule into the eastern Congo under the auspices of the Congo Free State, European colonists came into conflict and defeated the Arabs, largely ending this process.
+With the expansion of European colonial rule into the eastern Congo under the auspices of the Congo Free State, European colonists came into conflict and defeated the Arabs in the 1890s, largely ending this process.
 Under Belgian colonial rule (1908–60), Muslims were distrusted and considered a potential source of sedition and Christianity, especially Catholicism, was promoted by the state.
-The religion suffered repression during this period.
-The arrival of the Qadiriyya, a branch of Sufism, from Tanganyika in the 1920s was particularly repressed by the colonial government.
+Congolese people who had adopted Swahili culture were referred to as arabisés (lit.
+'Arabised').
+Islam suffered general repression during this period.
+The arrival of the Qadiriyya, a branch of Sufism, from Tanganyika, in the 1920s, was particularly repressed by the colonial government.

 The independence of the Congo in 1960 brought greater religious tolerance and allowed the Muslim community to organise publicly for the first time.
 Muslim communities received foreign support, notably from Muammar Gaddafi in the 1990s whose regime in Libya financed the construction of mosques in Eastern Congo.
 Since the end of the Second Congo War, the Congo's Muslim community has been increasingly united with the emergence of a national leadership.

-Today
+Post-colonial period

-Today, Islam is a major religion within the Democratic Republic of the Congo.
-It is particularly prominent in the east of the country where it has been present since the 18th century.
-The highest concentration of Muslims is in Maniema Province and especially its cities of Kasongo and Kindu where they represent 80–90 percent and 25 percent of the population respectively.
+Islam is a significant religion within the modern-day Democratic Republic of the Congo.
+It is particularly prominent in the east of the country.
+The highest concentration of Muslims is estimated to be in Maniema Province and especially the cities of Kasongo and Kindu where they represent 80–90 percent and 25 percent of the population respectively.
+The second largest concentration of Muslims is in Kisangani where they make up 15 percent of the population.
 Besides indigenous Muslims, the population also includes recent immigrants from Lebanon, India, Pakistan and other parts of the African continent.

 Congolese Muslims are represented at a national level by the Islamic Community of the Democratic Republic of the Congo (Communauté islamique du République démocratique du Congo, or Comico) which succeeded the Islamic Community of Zaire (Communauté islamique du Zaïre, Comiza) founded in the 1970s.
 However, the religion has little political influence in national politics and are underrepresented in its institutions.
 In the 2006 general elections, just four Muslims deputies and three senators were elected out of 500 and 108 respectively.